Thermodynamic and observational implications of black holes in toroidal geometry: Frequency Shift

 \section{Frequency Shift}

 This section transitions our focus from thermodynamic to observational analysis through a study of the frequency shift experienced by test particles orbiting charged torus-like BHs.
 Moreover, we derive some basic expressions that are essential in this study to examine the frequency shift, for example, we need to derive geodesics for timelike and null particles by adopting the methodology given in Ref.~\cite{Martinez-Valera:2023guj} in our case (charged torus-like BH)\footnote{Here one can notice that the components construction in our case is significantly different from the spherically symmetric spapcetime given in Ref.~\cite{Martinez-Valera:2023guj}, for example in spherically symmetric spacetime we have $g_{\phi\phi}=r^{2}\sin^{2}\!\theta$ while in our case it is $g_{\phi\phi}=r^{2}$ as dicussed in Refs.~\cite{Huang,Han,Ali:2023pyv,Feng:2021vey,Liang:2021elg}.}.
-First, we define the line element, which we have already provided in Eq.~\eqref{1b}, and the metric components with respect to this line element can be written as
+We also want to highlight that all physical quantities are presented in natural (planks) units, making them dimensionless and ensuring that any comparison with astrophysical data remains qualitative.
+First, we define the line element, which we have already provided in Eq.~\eqref{1b} by utilizing $\Lambda=-3/l^2$, and the metric components with respect to this line element can be written as